 Next, the strongest asset of VA panels is the high contrast ratio which results in deep inky blacks, bright whites, and a punchy relation between the darkest and the brightest tones.

-In fact, blacks on IPS and TN panel displays, which have a contrast ratio of mere 1,000:1, look grayish in comparison!
+In fact, blacks on IPS and TN panel displays, which have a contrast ratio of a mere 1,000:1, look grayish in comparison!

 The peak brightness of 250-nits is the lowest by today’s standards, but the monitor can get more than bright enough under normal viewing conditions.